FortiPower/PowerFGT/README.md

 ### Policy

-You can create a new Address Group `Add-FGTFirewallPolicy`, retrieve its information `Get-FGTFirewallPolicy` Add member to source or destinationn address `Add-FGTFirewallPolicyMember` and remove member `Add-FGTFirewallPolicyMember`, or delete it `Remove-FGTFirewallPolicy`.
+You can create a new Policy `Add-FGTFirewallPolicy`, retrieve its information `Get-FGTFirewallPolicy` Add member to source or destinationn address `Add-FGTFirewallPolicyMember` and remove member `Add-FGTFirewallPolicyMember`, or delete it `Remove-FGTFirewallPolicy`.